MicrosoftDocs/dynamics-365-project-operations/articles/pro/sales/manage-project-price-lists-sales.md

 You can repeat this process as needed to associate more than one project price list to the project quote.
 Only create multiple project price lists if you have different effective dates on each of the associated project price lists.

 > [!NOTE]
 > Project Operations doesn't support overlapping date effectivity of the project price lists.
-If there are multiple project prices lists for a transaction with a given date, the price on that transaction is defaulted to zero (0).
+If there are multiple project price lists for a transaction with a given date, the price on that transaction is defaulted to zero (0).

 To remove a project price list association, select the project price list and then select **Delete Quote Project Price List**.
-The price list is removed from the project price lists on the quote, but the price list itself is not deleted.
+The price list is removed from the project price lists on the quote, but the price list itself isn't deleted.
 Only the association to the quote is deleted.

 ## Set up default project price lists on a quote